Salesforce Negotiations · Independent Advisory

 📋 Executive Summary

-Salesforce's sales teams are trained to maximize revenue from every account, meaning they'll use every trick in the book.
-As CIO, you must approach these talks fully prepared — if you don't know your usage cold, Salesforce will smell blood.
+Salesforce's sales teams are trained to maximise revenue from every account, meaning they will use every trick in the book.
+As CIO, you must approach these talks fully prepared.
+If you do not know your usage cold, Salesforce will smell blood.
 Below are common tactics Salesforce deploys and how a savvy CIO should counter them.
+For the full tactical breakdown, see our Salesforce Negotiation Tips.

 🎯 Quarter-End Discount Pressure